MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

     ![Scripting Assistant](images/tutorials/basicmechanics/GUI_Exp_15.png "Scripting Assistant")

-2. Enable a functionality that allows us to notice the ID of the CSO we are currently hovering over with our mouse.
-For this, open the network file of our macro module.
+2. Enable a functionality that allows us to notice the id of the CSO we are currently hovering over with our mouse.
+For this, open the internal network of our macro module.
 We will use the module `SoView2DCSOExtensibleEditor`.
 Open its panel and select the tab *Advanced*.
 You can check a box to enable *Update CSO id under mouse*.
 If you now hover over a CSO, you can see its ID in the panel.
-We can save the network to save this functionality, but we can also solve our problem via scripting.
+We can save the internal network to save this functionality, but we can also solve our problem via scripting.
 The Scripting Assistant translated our action into code that we can use.

     ![Enabling CSO id identification](images/tutorials/basicmechanics/GUI_Exp_16.png "Enabling CSO id identification")